BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 What Investment Choices Do I Have?

 UBIT should not necessarily deter you from investing your Self-Directed IRA in alternative assets.
 Many investors miss out on profitable opportunities because they are unfamiliar with UBIT.
-Investing in alternative assets, rather than traditional investments, with a Self-Directed IRA creates a diversified portfolio and opportunity to increase IRA funds.
+Investing in both alternative assets and traditional investments can create a diversified portfolio and opportunity to increase IRA funds.
 There are also tax write-offs, such as depreciation, that limit the amount of UBIT owed.

 How To File for UBIT